UniversalDependencies/docs/introduction.md

 ## Introduction

-Universal Dependencies (UD) is a project that is developing cross-linguistically consistent treebank annotation for many languages, with the goal of facilitating multilingual parser development, cross-lingual learning, and parsing research from a language typology perspective.
-The annotation scheme is based on an evolution of (universal) Stanford dependencies (de Marneffe et al., 2006, 2008, 2014), Google universal part-of-speech tags (Petrov et al., 2012), and the Interset interlingua for morphosyntactic tagsets (Zeman, 2008).
-The general philosophy is to provide a universal inventory of categories and guidelines to facilitate consistent annotation of similar constructions across languages, while allowing language-specific extensions when necessary.
+The Universal Dependencies (UD) project develops treebanks, collections of sentences annotated for word morphology and sentence syntax, for many languages.
+It seeks to build cross-linguistically consistent treebanks, with the goal of facilitating multilingual parser development, language analysis, psycholinguistics, and language typology.
+After over a decade of development, UD provides treebanks and annotation guidelines (of varying size and quality) for nearly 200 human languages.
+While there is much more to do to improve the quality and typological distribution of resources available, UD provides by far the largest body of consistently annotated morphosyntactic data for a large range of human languages.
+UD is an open community effort and we encourage anyone interested to contribute to it!

-This is illustrated in the following parallel examples from English, Bulgarian, Czech and Swedish, where the main grammatical relations involving a passive verb, a nominal subject and an oblique agent are the same, but where the concrete grammatical realization varies.
+The general philosophy of UD is to propose a universal inventory of categories and guidelines to facilitate consistent annotation of similar constructions across languages, while allowing for typological differences and using language-specific extensions when necessary.
+This is illustrated in the following parallel examples from English, Bulgarian, Czech, Swedish, and Kʼicheʼ.
+The main grammatical relations shown in blue (involving a passive verb, a nominal subject and an oblique agent) are the same, but the concrete grammatical realization varies.

 ~~~ conllu
 # visual-style 4 2 nsubj:pass	color:blue